 - Notice CP12T is for general changes.
 (See examples below)

 - simply a calculation error on the form?

 Respond to Notice CP12

 First, determine if there is a calculation error on the form.
-If not, determine if you have any evidence the IRS should see that offsets their proposal.
-If so, please use the TaxHelpLaw.com website to prepare your case.
+If not, discover if you have any evidence the IRS should see that offsets their proposal.
+In that case, please use the TaxHelpLaw.com website to prepare your case.